SammCheese/NekosBot/README.md

 ?rule34 (alias: r34) tags PID - There is no limit on tags, if no PID is supplied it defaults to 1.

-?nekos (alias: n) category - The nekos function has filtering for NSFW and SFW
+?nekos (alias: n) category - The nekos function has filtering for NSFW and SFW [CURRENTLY BROKEN]
 ?e621 (alias: e6) tags PID - There is no limit on tags, if no PID is supplied it selects a random page between 1 & 50.
+[CURRENTLY BROKEN]

 ?e926 (alias: e9) tags PID - There is no limit on tags, if no PID is supplied it selects a random page between 1 & 50.
+[CURRENTLY BROKEN]

 ?help - Shows a help message